D1 Guard Traits: What Coaches Really Want

 Every day players reach out wanting to go to a prep school to play a sport.
 Unfortunately, since there are only so many roster spots and financial aid available, not everyone who wants to will be able to attend one of these institutions.
 All of these players that...

-Do College Basketball Coaches Prefer Recruiting High School or Prep School Players?
+College Basketball Recruiting: High School vs. Prep School

+College basketball recruiting comes along with a lot of choices.
 College basketball coaches have different preferences when it comes to recruiting players from high school or prep school.
-The choice often depends on various factors, including the coach's coaching philosophy, the specific needs of the team, and the talent pool...
+It often depends on various factors, including the coach's coaching philosophy,...

+Transfer or post-grad year?
+It's an important question.
 80% of my clients are post-grads.
-They play out their high school career in their hometown yet still need a post-grad year for all the benefits that it provides.
-But is it better to do this or to transfer out of a high school before graduation to spend time at a...
+They play out their high school career in their hometown, but even so, they still need a post-grad year for all the benefits that it provides.
+But is it better to do this or to...

-A Guide for Choosing the Right Athletic Prep School
+Choosing the Right Athletic Prep School: A Complete Guide

-There are over three hundred prep schools in the United States.
+Navigating a Sea of Options There are over three hundred prep schools in the United States.
 Over one hundred offer a post-grad year.
 With so many options out there how do players ensure they choose the right one?
-If they are savvy they hire PREP Athletics to ensure they do find the right...
+If they are savvy they hire PREP Athletics to ensure...

-How to Get the Most Out of a Prep School Experience
+Prep School: How to Get the Most Out of Your Experience

 Players that reach out to PREP Athletics are looking at prep school as a way to enhance their athletic potential.
 This is the reason I chose to do a post-grad year at a prep school.
 While going to a prep school will absolutely help develop a player’s game, there are...